Youth Governance: Have your say!

-Working with youth voice specialists, Sound Connections, we commissioned a report to understand and engage with young people aged 16-25.
-Keen to embed young people’s insights in our organisation and outreach projects, our goal is to remove barriers to young people’s participation and facilitate a youth-led approach through a Youth Advisory Group.
-After running three focus groups and a nationwide survey, we’re pleased to share what you told us!
+At the Council for British Archaeology (CBA) we are keen to embed young people’s insights into our organisation and outreach projects, our goal is to remove barriers to young people’s participation and facilitate a youth-led approach through our Youth Advisory Board.

 We had 86 responses to our survey.
 Who responded?